GoogleChrome/web.dev/src/site/content/en/learn/css/animations/index.md

 [custom ident](https://developer.mozilla.org/en-US/docs/Web/CSS/custom-ident)
 (custom identifier)—or in more human terms, the name of the keyframes rule.
 This rule's identifier is `my-animation`.
-The custom ident works like a function name.
-Which, as you learned in the functions lesson, lets you reference the keyframes rule elsewhere in your CSS code.
+The custom identifier works like a function name.
+Which, as you learned in the [functions module](/learn/css/functions), lets you reference the keyframes rule elsewhere in your CSS code.

 {% Aside %}
-A custom-ident is used in various places in CSS, and allows you to provide your own name for things.
+A `<custom-ident>` is used in various places in CSS, and allows you to provide your own name for things.
 These identifiers are case-sensitive, and in some cases there are words that you can't use.